National Hunt Chase Predictions, Betting Tips, Trends & Odds (Cheltenham 2023 - DAY 1)

 Who won the National Hunt Chase last year?

-Last year's renewal was won by Stattler at SP of 2/1, trained by Willie Mullins and ridden by Patrick Mullins.
+Last year's renewal was won by Corbetts Cross at SP of 15/8, trained by Emmet Mullins and ridden by Derek O'Connor.

 What weights are carried for the National Hunt Chase?